hungrypc/notes/root/python/basics2.md

     '''
     return a * b * c

-# basically a multiline comment that the IDE will actually show when you use the function
+# basically a multiline comment that the editor will actually show when you use the function

 # if you're not sure what a function does, you could do
 help(productOfThree)